 Unerupted data is never stored on your mobile device or transmitted onto a network.
 There’s also a directory of the stores that accept bitcoin.

-On the outside, Circle appears to be a traditional mobile payment platform.
+On the outside, Circle appears to be a traditional mobile cryptocurrency payment platform.
 You can send or receive funds from your contacts as easy as sending a text via NFC or QR codes.
 The transactions are instant and 100% free.
 You can even transfer funds internationally without fees or exchange rates.
 And, an U.S. dollar balances stores in your account are insured by the FDIC.

 The catch?
 Circle states that it “is building on open Internet standards and protocols, including digital currency technologies such as Bitcoin.”

-If you’ve been hesitant about using a bitcoin wallet, or any sort of mobile cryptocurrency mobile platform, then Easbit has been developed just for you.
+If you’ve been hesitant about using a bitcoin wallet, or any sort of mobile cryptocurrency payments platform, then Easbit has been developed just for you.
 The company prides itself for designing a user friendly bitcoin wallet that is so easy-to-use that it’s “100% Granny proof.”
 There is no central storage of coins, vital data is encrypted, and you can send or receive bitcoins directly from your phonebook, QR-codes, or Bitcoin URLs.

 Coinbase is arguably the most popular platform to buy, sell, and use bitcoins.
 So it shouldn’t come as a surprise that the company also developed a mobile wallet that allows user to transfer coins through email, NFC, or QR code.
 Since funds are stored on the cloud, your money will remain safe of your phone is lost or stolen.
 In fact, you can even disable your mobile device remotely.